erikaduan/textbook_notes/blog_posts/regression_richard_mcelreath.md

     1    0.0545        0.0497  1.23      11.4 0.000882     1  -324.
 654. 663.
     # i 3 more variables: deviance <dbl>, df.residual <int>, nobs <int>

-The linear regression model indicates that the size of the mother’s family (M) is positively associated with the size of the daughter’s family (D) i.e. ![E(D) = 0.98 + 0.23 M](https://latex.codecogs.com/svg.latex?E%28D%29%20%3D%200.98%20%2B%200.23%20M "E(D) = 0.98 + 0.23 M").
+The linear regression model indicates that M is positively associated with D i.e. ![E(D) = 0.98 + 0.23 M](https://latex.codecogs.com/svg.latex?E%28D%29%20%3D%200.98%20%2B%200.23%20M "E(D) = 0.98 + 0.23 M").
 **This contrasts with our prior knowledge that D is independent of M.**